ni/csharp-styleguide/docs/Coding-Conventions.md

 >
 > ❌ **DO NOT** - a rule that indicates something you should almost never do.
 >
-> :computer: - The coding convention is automatically enforced either through an .editorconfig setting or a Roslyn analyzer
+> 💻 - The coding convention is automatically enforced either through an .editorconfig setting or a Roslyn analyzer

 ---